-While training, the coach showed on the pitch: guys, Inter- Campus is not only soccer!
-It is friendship above it all!
+During training, the coach showed this on the field: guys, Inter- Campus is not only soccer!
+It is friendship above all!
 We are playing together, and nobody is alone!
-It doesn't matter to whom you are pass, it's just that you must pass!
-You must co-operate, because we are playing as a team!
+It doesn't matter who you pass to, but you must pass!
+You must co-operate because we are playing as a team!

-The coach explanations present the great effort of the participants which asks to ignore the difference between the groups and shown its harmony and brotherhood.
-Passing the ball, it’s a bond practice mere a soccer technique, saying that we are not using any differentiate position.
-Meaning that it doesn't really matter the spot or the player function on the court, the pass itself has a deep insight for re-socialization the kids and its adults as well.
+The perspective of the coach highlights the great effort that the participants show to ignore the differences between the groups and show harmony and brotherhood.
+The action of passing the ball is a practice of bonding more than a mere soccer technique, showing that there is no differentiation by position.
+This means that it does not really matter what the location is or the function of the player on the field, the pass itself shows deep insight into the re-socialization of the children and adults.

-The muslin coach from Abo-Tur draws his expectations from the mixed project, which based on the neighborhood history.
+A Muslim coach from Abu-Tor described his expectations of the mixed project based on his knowledge of neighborhood history.

-Muhamad: this project has a very deep meaning for our good relations at the neighborhood.
-We can reduce the violence.
-When I was a child here, we had not had any issue of Jewish-Muslim relations.
-We used to play together with the Jews very freely and friendly, no questions, no problems.
-One day, ten years later, while getting through adolescence, we meet a border- police man doing his job dealing with some youth disorder at the neighborhood.
-He came to us, and we remember him from our childhood!
-We grow up together!
-So, it was obvious for us to give respect each other, and we stop the youth activity.
+Muhamad: This project has a very deep meaning for the good relations in this neighborhood.
+It can help reduce violence.
+When I was a child here, there was no issue related to Jewish–Muslim relations.
+We used to play with the Jews very freely, and we were friendly, with no questions and no problems.
+One day, ten years later, during my adolescence, we met a border guard dealing with some youth disorder in the neighborhood.
+He came to us, and we remembered him from our childhood!
+We grew up together!
+It was obvious that we needed to respect each other, and we stopped the disorder.
 This is the point!
-Its start here!
-That’s why we must mix ourselves and not separate.
+It can start here!
+That is why we must mingle with each other and not separate.

-As we can see, the coach attaches his past to the society future through the present- by the kids.
-His adolescence has though him a way of life, so he chooses to join the effort by reproduce the history on the children's. for him, the game is a way to a peace life, and the kids has to play now to make a different future for the society.
+This coach attaches his past to the future of society through the present, in the form of the children he is coaching.
+His adolescence taught him a way of life, so he chose to make the effort to reproduce this history among the children.
+For him, soccer is the way to a peaceful life, and the children must play together now to make a different future for society.

-Last but not least, is a final event of the project which bring together many public personals, politicians and organizations sponsors. the event was hosted at Ramle, a mixed Jewish-Muslim city.
+The project was closed with a final event that brought together many public personalities, politicians, and organizational sponsors.
+It was hosted in Ramla, a mixed Jewish–Muslim city.

-Here are two speakers, presenting their point of view on the mixed projects;
+Here, two speakers are quoted, presenting their perspective on the mixed soccer project.

 -The German ambassador in Israel:

-You are the prove that on court- we are equal! identical!
-Look at you; girls- boys, religious- seculars, geography centered- periphery, Jewish-Muslim-Cristin's. we are all peace athletes!
-So, lets speak the peace language!
+You are the proof that on the field, we are equal, identical!
+Look at you: girls, boys, religious, secular, from the center, from the periphery, Jewish, Muslim, Cristian, we are all peaceful athletes!
+Let us speak the language of peace!

--The Ramle second mayor:
+-The vice-mayor of Ramla:

-We are seeing you the future.
-You are all our future for a peace!
+In you, we see the future.
+You are all our peaceful future!
 You will prevent the next war!
-You are making our dream come through!
+You will make our dreams come true!
 You are our dream!

-What that we can see from those clear words is the straight, simple and easy message for the kids.
-The speaker's expectations are put in the naïve kids' games, so the kids have to live the adults dreams.
+In these clear words, a clear, simple, and easy message is delivered to the children.
+The speakers’ expectations are placed upon the games of the naïve children, and the children are asked to live out the adults’ dreams.

 Discussion